Anc3vt/d2d2-framework/README.md

 - **User Input Handling:** The framework provides tools for handling user input through input devices, making it easy to create interactive applications.

-- **Additional Tools and Utilities:** Additional tools are provided within the framework, including working with textures, sound, and other features.
+- **Additional Tools and Utilities:** Additional tools are provided within the framework, including working with textureClips, sound, and other features.

 # Dependency